 Using this command you can convert 3D mesh and watertight objects made with surfaces to 3D solid and you can also control whether converted solid is smooth or faceted.

-This system variable controls the behavior or 2D curves when 3D tools like Extrude, Presspull and Sweep is used.
+This system variable controls the behaviour or 2D curves when 3D tools like Extrude, Presspull and Sweep is used.
 You can change the value of this system variable so that AutoCAD either retains or deletes curves after converting them to 3D.

 More about this system variable can be found in this AKN article.